 PIs: Dan Bowman, Ph.D., Professor, Crop and Soil Science, and Jim Holland, Ph.D., USDA Professor, Crop and Soil Science.
 Postdoc: Maggie Wagner, NSF Plant Genome Postdoctoral Fellow

-Heterosis, the phenomenon in which hybridization between inbred genotypes results in phenotypically superior offspring, is a subject of immense economic value and research interest.
-In maize, many different traits have been shown to exhibit transgressive segregation in F1 offspring; however, the effect of hybridization on maize microbiome composition and diversity (which are known to be heritable) has never been tested.
+Hybrid vigor, the phenomenon in which hybridization between inbred genotypes results in phenotypically superior offspring, is a subject of immense economic value and research interest.
+In maize, many traits exhibit heterosis, where mean trait values in the F1 exceed those of either parent; however, the effect of hybridization on maize microbiome composition and diversity (which are known to be heritable) has never been tested.
 The proposed research will compare the rhizosphere and foliar microbiomes of inbred maize lines and their hybrid offspring, and explore the consequences for metagenome content and plant growth.
 Because crosses between inbred lines are a crucial mechanism in crop breeding, understanding the relationship between hybridization, metagenome content, and microbiome function is an important step toward incorporating microbiome science into breeding programs.

 Extension and validation of maximum resolution amplicon bioinformatics methods to fungal marker-gene data

 PIs: Benjamin Callahan, Ph.D., Assistant Professor, Population Health & Pathobiology and Ignazio Carbone, Ph.D., Professor, Center for Integrated Fungal Research, Department of Entomology and Plant Pathology